What do you need to know as a beginner in Forex trading?

 The retail trading foodchain

 You need to know how the industry is mapped out.
 It is a combination of all participants that creates the market, but their weight is measured by how much money is managed by a particular party.

 Long-term deals are safer

 One unrealistic expectation that every new trader needs to avoid is that s/he will profit from the start.
-When you're a beginner, your objective should be minimising risks and preserving your capital.
+When you're a beginner, your objective should be minimizing risks and preserving your capital.
 Long-term trades will be safer for you, as you can maintain a relative balance until you know enough to make money.

 Avoid paying for software

 Some of the best Forex trading software is available for free, with charges instead coming from a fraction of what you trade.
 You may have heard of Forex robots or Expert Advisors (EA), but even though they can be helpful, they have a hard time keeping up with changing markets.